Wigner`s quantum phase-space current in weakly-anharmonic weakly-excited two-state systems: Wigner current patterns for Two-State Superpositions

-The stagnation point of $\bm J$ near the minimum of even potentials does not shift since $\partial^3_x V|_{(0)}=0$, which implies $\delta x_{J_p}|_{(0,0)}=0$.
-This result conforms with our expectation~(\ref{subsec:QualitativeAnharmonic}) that, for symmetry reasons, the vortex at the origin of eigenstates of even potentials does not shift.
-This can easily be confirmed, to all orders in~$\alpha$, using~(\ref{eq:JpTrun_l}).
+For even potentials the stagnation point of $\bm J$ near its minimum does not shift at all, because $\partial^{(2l+1)}_x V|_{(0)}=0$.
+This result conforms with our expectation~(Section~\ref{subsec:QualitativeAnharmonic}) that, for symmetry reasons, the vortex at the origin of eigenstates of even potentials does not shift.
+This can be confirmed, to all orders in~$\alpha$, using~(\ref{eq:CurrentComponents}).

 The stagnation point of $\bm J$ near the minimum of the potential only shifts for odd potentials.
-If the potential is anharmonic in higher than third order a higher order expansion has to be performed.
-We assume that $\alpha_3 < 0$, the Mexican hat profiles of the harmonic oscillator's Wigner functions imply that $\partial^2_p W_{n,n}^\odot / W_{n,n}^\odot |_{(0,0)} < 0$.
-Therefore, according to Eq.~(\ref{eq:_Delta_Jp_00}) $ \delta x_{J_p} |_{(0,0)} > 0$.
-This confirms the shift to the right, in the direction of the potential's opening, as predicted in the qualitative discussion in section~\ref{subsec:QualitativeAnharmonic} and visible in the bottom row of Fig.~\ref{fig:zeros_anharm}; for depiction of a time-dependent displacement, for a superposition state, see Fig.~\ref{Fig:_min_displacement} below.
+If the potential is anharmonic with its leading term~$\alpha_\nu$ of higher than third order, a higher order expansion has to be performed.
+With a leading third order anharmonicity ($\alpha_3 < 0$) the Mexican hat profiles of the harmonic oscillator's Wigner distributions (see insets fig.~\ref{fig:current_harm}) imply that $\partial^2_p W_{n,n}^\odot / W_{n,n}^\odot |_{(0,0)} < 0$.
+Therefore, according to Eq.~(\ref{eq:_Delta_Jp_00}), with~$\nu=3$, $ \delta x_{J_p} |_{(0,0)} > 0$.
+This confirms the shift to the right, in the direction of the potential's opening, as predicted in the qualitative discussion in Section~\ref{subsec:QualitativeAnharmonic} and visible in the bottom row of fig.~\ref{fig:zeros_anharm_1}.

+For a superposition state's time-dependent displacement of the vortex near the minimum of the potential,~$\delta x_{J_p}(t)$, Eq.~(\ref{eq:_Delta_Jp_00}) provides a reasonably good approximation.
+This is depicted in fig.~\ref{Fig:_min_displacement}.

-Note that in the classical case the minimum does not shift at all, compare Fig.~\ref{fig:Potential}, the shift of the minimum vortex is a pure quantum effect.
+Note that in the classical case the minimum does not shift at all, compare fig.~\ref{fig:Potential}, the shift of the minimum vortex is a pure quantum effect.